 1. When you send an email to firstname.lastname@example.org, the johndoe part is the recipient's username, and the @gmail.com part is the domain's name to direct the message toward.

 2. Sometimes the sending and recipient domain names don't coincide since a Gmail user may send a message to an Outlook user.
 In such cases, a Message Submission Agent (MSA) sends the mail to the Mail Transfer Agent (MTA) so that the latter relays the message.
-The MTA will check the MX record in the Domain Name System to figure out the recipient's domain name.
+The MTA will check the MX record (check how to setup MX records) in the Domain Name System to figure out the recipient's domain name.
 Once the goal is achieved, the agent will connect with the recipient server.

 3. Email processing – as the incoming server gets the message, it will store it until the recipient retrieves it.

 4. Email retrieval – once you log into your MUA or, simply put – your inbox, you can open and read the message.